Select a topic below to view details pertaining to the management of your higher education investment with funds from loans.

 Student must be degree seeking and enrolled at least half time in order to qualify for federal loans.
 Federal loans require the student to the Free Application for Federal Student Aid (FAFSA).
 Please review the information below to learn the different types of Federal loans offered by the Department of Education.
 Need-based loans are determined by the student's expected family contribution (EFC) from the FAFSA and the Cost of Attendance (COA).

-Two types of Stafford loans exist: Subsidized and Unsubsidized.
+- Direct Subsidized and Unsubsidized Stafford Loans: Two types of Stafford loans exist: Subsidized and Unsubsidized.
 The type for which you qualify is based on the FAFSA information.
 The maximum loan eligibility each year is based on total credit hours earned and dependency status.
 Repayment for Stafford loans begins six months after you are no longer attending at least six credit hours.
 New students will need to complete online entrance counseling and a master promissory note in order to receive their loan.
-Maximum loan amounts for an academic year are as follows:

 - Sophomore | $10,500 (up to $4,500 subsidized)